udayakumar-s/ej2-angular-docs/ej2-angular/heatmap-chart/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Heatmap chart component
+# Getting started with Angular Heatmap chart component

 This section explains  the steps required to create a heat map and demonstrates the basic usage of the heat map control.